JustOdrep/PesateProject/README.md

  ### Calculadora
  * **English:** Calculator.
+ * This is the home page, which is the default landing page when the user opens the app, it shows the first recipe in the dictionary
  * Calculates the cost of ingredients for a selected recipe.
  * Allows the user to input the quantity of times they want to cook the recipe, and calculates the total cost accordingly.
  * Provides a convenient way to estimate the cost of ingredients for any given recipe.